FAQ: Choosing the Right Car Seat

 - If the maximum height or weight for your child’s forward-facing seat is 65 pounds or 49 inches, wait until they weigh 65 pounds or reach 49 inches tall to move them to a booster.

-Does the age of my car affect which type of car seat I use or how I install it?
+Does the car's age affect which car seat I should use and how to install it?

 Your vehicle’s age, size and headrest setup could affect which car seat you use and how you install it.
 Before you settle on a seat, look at your vehicle’s user manual and the car seat’s manual (many are available online) to ensure the seat you’ve chosen will work in your car.
 Test the seat out before taking your child for their first ride.